superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 # Advanced Retrieval-augmented Generation (RAG)

 ## Advanced RAG - why we need it

 Retrieval-Augmented Generation (RAG) aims to improve the quality and effectiveness of language models by augmenting them with retrieved information from external sources.
 To familiarize yourself with the basics, read our [Introduction to RAG](https://superlinked.com/vectorhub/retrieval-augmented-generation).
 In its most basic version, RAG often suffers from low retrieval precision, hallucination in generated responses, and ineffective integration of retrieved context into generated output.
 These problems are especially limiting for applications that require reliable and informative generated content, such as question answering systems, chatbots, and content creation tools.

 To address these issues, advances in RAG methods have evolved, as reflected in RAG [terminology](https://arxiv.org/abs/2312.10997).
 "Advanced RAG" employs pre-retrieval and post-retrieval strategies, refined indexing approaches, and optimized retrieval processes to improve the quality and relevance of the retrieved information.
 By addressing the challenges faced by "basic" or "naive RAG" in retrieval, generation, and augmentation, advanced RAG enables language models to generate more accurate, comprehensive, and coherent responses.

 ### Tutorial Overview

-This Advanced RAG tutorial examines and provides code examples of pre-retrieval, retrieval, and post-retrieval techniques employed in Advanced RAG systems, including document cleaning, chunking, embedding, and the strategic, dynamic assembly of pipelines for efficient data processing and generation.
+This advanced RAG tutorial examines and provides code examples of pre-retrieval, retrieval, and post-retrieval techniques employed in advanced RAG systems, including document cleaning, chunking, embedding, and the strategic, dynamic assembly of pipelines for efficient data processing and generation.
 We emphasize these components, along with fine-tuning and post-retrieval optimization, so that you can set up your RAG pipeline to generate high-quality, contextually relevant text outputs.

 Here's what we cover below: